 - Texas Tech University

 Once attaining a degree in natural resource and conservation, a wide range of employment options can be pursued in the US.
 Students can work as writers, environmentalists, providing their views on conserving natural resources, plant ecologists, environmental scientists, biologists, fisheries technicians.
-Students can also pursue working with different Environmental agencies affiliated to the Government or other Conservation Agencies in the USA.
+Students can also pursue working with different Environmental agencies affiliated with the Government or other Conservation Agencies in the USA.
 Other alternatives are working for local, state and national parks.
-As they gain experience, students climbs the ladder and can also become managers, analysts or teachers.
+As they gain experience, students climb the ladder and can also become managers, analysts or teachers.
 Those with degrees can also become professors.

 The average salary for an environmental scientist and specialist according to BLS in 2014 was $62,000 while for the post of conservation scientist was estimated at $60,000.

 Brief about a few Courses under natural resources and conservation

 - Fisheries and Fisheries Science Management As the name suggests, this course covers managing and understanding of fishes.
 The study pertains to acquiring deep knowledge of the fishing industry, conserving it & gaining insights on the lives and conditions of fishes.

 - Forestry Chiefly, deals with efficient management and protection of the forests, thereby maintaining the environment.

 - Wildlife and Wildlands Science and Management A program devised to manage the wildlife reservation, flora, and faunas; includes zoological conservation and the management of wildlife and natural habitats.